emo-bon/hackathon2022/handson_instructions.md

     $ ls
     fastp.html  fastp.json wgs-paired-SRR1620013_1.fastq.fastp.fastq  wgs-paired-SRR1620013_2.fastq.fastp.fastq ... etc

-Download `fastp.html` to your local machine using the secure-copy command `scp` and open it in a web-browser.
+Open a new terminal and download `fastp.html` to your local machine using the secure-copy command `scp` and open it in a web-browser.

     $ scp <username>@ceta.ualg.pt:~/hackathon-test/hackathon2022/tools/fastp/fastp.html .